akwardphoenix-hub/Skyhole/BRAVE_CODEX.md

 - **Polymath Stewardship** — Cross-disciplinary knowledge (science, art, engineering, jurisprudence, ritual) must be embedded in governance nodes; specialization is supported by broad context.
 - **Transparency with Safeguards** — Maximum feasible transparency, with calibrated protective layers where release would cause immediate harm.
 - **Respect for Culture & Faith** — Cultural and religious practices are respected.
 Local councils review cultural node launches.
+- **Bravery as Leadership** — Bravery is recognized as a survival mechanic and the only true measure of alpha leadership.
+Bravery guided by irrefutable logic anchors the beacon of truth.

 ---